-After years of being fed with my thin and lifeless hair, its only within the last year or so that I’ve placed a larger importance on looking after and improving it.
-The best step I took was finding a hairdresser who I trust.
-He listens to my goals and helps me make them a reality.
-I’d had enough of putting up with hairdressers that take too much off the ends and make you want to cry.
-For a long while before I found my current saviour I spent so much time and money on products which promised me thickness, restoration, protection, shine.. the list goes on.
-It took a really long time for me to find products that actually work for me.
-I genuinely think that my hairdresser and my current routine have saved my hair, I’m so much happier with it and it has become so much thicker and healthier.
+I’ve had my fair share of hairdressers that take too much off the ends and leave you deflated.
+For a long while before I found my hairdresser, I spent so much time and money on products full of promises, some empty and thankfully, some not.
+Regardless, it took a very long time to find which products actually work for me.
+I genuinely think that my hairdresser and current routine have saved my hair.
+I’m so much happier because it has become thicker and healthier.

 Day to day:

-Everyone knows that over washing your hair is really bad for it; I try and wash mine every three days.
-This does depend on how hot it is and what I’ve been doing over those days and sometimes it needs to be washed after two.
-I try and mix up the shampoo and conditioning products to keep my hair guessing, but my favourite at the moment are the Bedhead Resurrection products, and Aussie products, in particular the Volume Shampoo, which I cannot recommend enough for anyone with fine hair.
+Everyone knows that over-washing your hair is terrible for it.
+I try and wash mine every three days but this does depend on a few factors, sometimes it needs a wash after only two.
+I try to mix up shampoo and conditioning products to keep my hair guessing, but my favourite at the moment are Bedhead Resurrection and Aussie.
+I particularly rate the Volume Shampoo for use on fine hair.

 Once my hair is washed I towel dry it with an old cotton t shirt.
-I then comb, (not brush, ever) through it.
-I then always use some kind of leave in conditioner, the one I’m using at the moment is the Schwarzkopf Gliss Liquid Silk.
+I then comb through it with a tangle-teezer and use some kind of leave in conditioner.
+The one I’m using at the moment is the Schwarzkopf Gliss Liquid Silk.
 Sometimes I try and let my hair air-dry so that it gets a break from the heat.
-If I am blow drying I always use some kind of heat protector.
-I used to be so lazy with protection but consistency in using heat defense is what will save your hair.
+However, if I’m blow drying it, I always use a heat protector spray.
+I used to be so lazy with protection but consistency is key in using heat defence.

-Recently I’ve started taking one Boots own Skin Hair and Nails capsule per day.
-My friend recommended these and gave me hers.
-She said they were working so well for her that she couldn’t keep up with dying her hair so often!
-I never would have ordinarily tried these without the recommendation but I’ve genuinely noticed a difference.
-My hair seems to be growing much faster and is healthier.
+Recently I’ve started taking the Boots own Skin Hair and Nails capsules.
+These promise healthy hair, skin and nails which is worth taking a tablet for in my opinion!
+My friend recommended these and gave me hers as they were working so well for her that she couldn’t keep up with dying her hair so often!
+I never would have ordinarily tried these without a recommendation but I’ve genuinely noticed a difference.
+My hair seems to be growing much faster and is a little healthier too.

-At least once a week I use some kind of mask on my hair, I love the Osmo deep moisture mask and Aussie ones in general.
+At least once a week I use some kind of mask on my hair, right now I love the Osmo deep moisture mask.
 I also love leaving coconut oil on the lengths and ends of my hair overnight before I wash it.
-This has really made a difference to the condition of my hair.
-I tend to alternate these and find that mixing them up is the best way to keep my hair healthy.
+Using and alternating between both oil and masks has really made a difference to the condition of my hair.

 I hope this has been helpful, I’d love to know if anyone else loves these products too.